Q: Is Challenge Success anti-achievement?

-A: We currently offer three school survey packages.
-View the pricing structure for the Basic, Premium, and Deluxe options here.
-If you are interested in learning about our school survey and/or scheduling a survey, contact our School Program Director, Margaret Dunlap.
+A: We currently offer a Student Survey and a Parent Survey.
+Learn more and see sample questions here.
+If you are interested in learning about our school survey and/or scheduling a survey, contact our Research Team.

 Q: How do you work with out-of-area schools?

 A: While we strongly suggest that all of our schools send full teams to our conferences, we do allow partial teams for out-of-town schools.
 We have a number of resources available on our website, including vodcasts and videos to help schools and families that cannot attend our live programs.
 We also offer a membership package that allows schools access to our materials and offsite coaching.

 Q: Can my elementary school attend the fall conference?

 A: We currently invite middle schools and high schools to attend our conferences.
 We also provide parent education and professional development for elementary schools.

 A: Preschools cannot attend our conferences at this time, though we do offer parent education to preschools.
 We also have parenting videos posted on our website that answer specific preschool questions.

 Q: What kind of services do you offer parents?

 A: We offer parent education workshops.
 Please contact our School Program Team to learn more.
 Our website also has information that parents will find useful, including a series of free videos, access to local and national research, and a list of valuable books and websites.